5 Effortless & Healthy Low-Carb Slow Cooker Recipes for Guaranteed Weight Loss (Perfect for Dump and Go Meal Prep)

 Nutrition (per serving): ~350 calories, 5g carbs, 25g fat, 30g protein

 Tip: Sear the thighs in a skillet before adding them to the slow cooker for extra flavor—it’s worth the 5 minutes!
+(Aymal’s Searing Mandate details how this Maillard Protocol is chemically necessary for deep flavor.
+See the full protocol in Aymal's Technical Protocols for Macro Perfection.

 Recipe 2: Slow Cooker Beef and Cauliflower Mash